cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/collections-by-user.md

 ## Using Postman to get the collection

-1. Open Postman

-* Launch Postman on your computer.
+1. Launch Postman on your computer.

-2. Create a New Request
+2. Create a New Request:

 * Click on the New button or the + tab to create a new request.
 * Select HTTP Request.

-3. Set Up the Request
+3. Set Up the Request:

 * Set the request method to GET.
 * Enter the API endpoint URL: